-Donald Trump's Response To Michael Cohen's Guilty Plea Calls Him A "Weak Person"
+Donald Trump Got So Petty In His Response To Michael Cohen's Latest Guilty Plea

 In case you haven't heard, there's been a whole new development in this ongoing political saga between Special Counsel Robert Mueller and President Donald Trump.
 On Thursday, Nov.
 29, Trump's former lawyer, Michael Cohen, pleaded guilty to lying to Congress, which is huge.
 Well, obviously, the president had a few thoughts to share about the news, and Donald Trump's response to Michael Cohen's guilty plea is so petty, but not surprising.
 Elite Daily reached out to the White House for comment about Trump's remark, but did not hear back in time for publication.
 Elite Daily also reached out to Michael Cohen's representatives for comment about the plea deal at the time, but did not hear back.
 The special counsel office confirmed Cohen's charges and plea but didn't offer an additional comment.